 This should be done as summer approaches, as this is the season where there’s an increased rate in new Bermuda growth.
 Eliminating the ryegrass can be done using a herbicide.

 Ryegrass aside, you can also overseed Bermuda grass turfs with Fescue grass varieties.
 Being a cool-season grass, fescue maintains its lush green color in all seasons except summer.
 By then, warm-season Bermuda usually has grown back, thereby allowing homeowners with this turf mix to maintain green lawns all-year-round.
+I have used the Highlander II Fescue seed with good results on lawns in the past and will continue to use it.
+Learn more about Highlander II Fescue seed here.

 Mowing and Lawn Care after Overseeding